lwong370/robot_temperature_control/README.md

 ### Introduction
 This is a programming project that monitors a robot with multiple subsystems and cooling fans.
 The robot dynamically adjusts the speed of its cooling fans based on the highest detected temperature.
 The system is designed using Object-Oriented Programming (OOP) in Python to ensure scalability and maintainability.

-I identified key goals that tie into the prompt objective and to a real-world software engineer in manufacturing:
+I identified key goals that tie into the prompt objective and to a real-world software engineer's role in manufacturing:
 - Implement a clean and well-structured Object-Oriented Programming (OOP) design.
 - Show that the robot accurately works for ranges of temperatures from -20°C to 85°C, which aligns with typical operating conditions for various robotic components as referenced [here](https://www.sciencedirect.com/science/article/pii/S1359431118303867)).
 However, the specific temperature range for any given robot will depend on its unique application, environmental conditions, and component specifications.
 - Write tests to confirm the system's robustness and reliability.